ASPCA Equine Fund Grants

 The ASPCA Equine Fund provides grants to U.S. nonprofit equine welfare organizations and other animal welfare organizations that care for horses, mules, donkeys and ponies in alignment with our efforts to protect all equines.
 The ASPCA Equine Fund grants program seeks to award equine organizations that strive to achieve best practices both in nonprofit management and equine care.
 Unsolicited grants are generally awarded in amounts from $500-$5,000 and seldom exceed 10% of an organization's current annual operating budget.
 A site visit may be required before or as a condition of a grant.

 ASPCA Equine Fund will consider grants to those organizations whose focus and expertise are concentrated on reducing the suffering of equines who have lost their homes or been cruelly treated.
 Applicants must have already received their 501(c)(3) determination from the IRS or be a governmental/municipal agency in order to apply.
 Equine rescues and sanctuaries must care for at least ten equine concurrently to be considered for funding.
-In 2015, the ASPCA Equine Fund will consider grant applications in the following areas (submit one project or request per application).
+The ASPCA Equine Fund will consider grant applications ONLY in the following areas (submit one project or request per application).

 Grants for housing and rehabilitation of the equine victims of large-scale seizures due to cruelty, neglect or abandonment impacting eight or more equine are available.
 Support in the form of $500/horse (not to exceed $15,000) can be applied for by an equine rescue group, humane society or animal control agency.
 Verification of the number of animals impacted must be submitted with the online application through one of the following: 1) link to an accurate media report; 2) affidavit from law enforcement authorities with jurisdiction over the case, or 3) a report from the veterinarian of record covering all seized equine.
 Applications must be submitted within three months of the seizure.